tyzbit/go-discord-archiver/README.md

 React to a message that has links with 🏛 (The "classical building" emoji) and the bot will respond in the channel with an archive.org link for the link(s).
 It saves the page to archive.org if needed.

-- You can also right-click (or long press) a message and use "Get snapshot" to get a message with snapshots that only you can see.
+- You can also right-click (or long press) a message and use "Get snapshot" to get a message with snapshots that only you can see or select "Take snapshot" to take a snapshot of the live page.

 **This is a pretty good way to get around paywalls to read articles for free.**